xvik/yaml-updater/dropwizard-config-updater/README.md

 Update configuration file from new file

 positional arguments:
-  file                   Path to updating configuration file update                 Path to new configuration  file.
+  file                   Path to updating configuration file (might not exist) update                 Path to new configuration  file.
 Could  also be a
                          classpath path or any URL.